pmellingimenes/react-arrow-navigation/README.md

 When this happens you want the navigation index to be updated on click, so when they use the arrow keys again the index is correct.

-To achieve this we can use the `select` callback `useArrowNavigation` returns:
+To achieve this we can use the `select` callback provided by `useArrowNavigation`:

 ```jsx
 const ButtonGroupButton = ({ xIndex }) => {